FutureWork Disruption Index

 MOVING BEYOND VULNERABILITY TO SOLUTIONS:

 As the FutureWork Disruption Index report demonstrates, the combined disruptive impacts of technological unemployment and demographic change present an enormous challenge to North Carolina.
-Let’s move beyond vulnerabilities to solutions.
-Our 2016 Emerging Issues Forum, FutureWork (Feb.
-8-9, in Raleigh), represents a new and vitally needed conversation about future job creation in North Carolina.
-We’ll explore new education approaches, workforce development strategies, and policy innovations required to make North Carolina a leader in the global battle for good jobs for tomorrow’s diverse workforce.
+In 2016, we convened to move beyond vulnerabilities to solutions.
+The FutureWork Forum represented a new and vitally needed conversation about future job creation in North Carolina.
+We explored new education approaches, workforce development strategies, and policy innovations required to make North Carolina a leader in the global battle for good jobs for tomorrow’s diverse workforce.